jasone/sqlive/docs/docs.md

 Make sure you do not manipulate this file (copy, rename etc ...) while other processes are accessing the database.
 By default, the maximum capacity of the database is 16GB.
-Meaning, the database will only be accessible in read-only mode once that limit is reached.
+Meaning, the database will only be accessible in read-only mode once that limit has been reached.
 If you need a larger capacity, you can use the option --capacity at initialization time.

 ```$ sqlive --init /tmp/test.db --capacity $YOUR_CHOICE_IN_BYTES
 ```